 According to its Web site, "the Hoover Institution seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity, while securing and safeguarding peace for America and all mankind."
-By entering "arms sales" in the search box on the Web site's home page, the debater can access document such as "America Needs to Sell More Weapons," and "Unplugging from the Saudis."
+By entering "NATO" in the search box on the Web site's home page, the debater can access document such as "NATO Must Focus More on Challenge of Rising China, Report to Say," and "NATO's Designation of Cyber As An Operational Domain Of Conflict."